lsund/beginning-clojure/beginning-clojure/src/slides.md

 - Rich Hickey gets an idea...

-- Quickly spawned a large community around the language
+- Aspirations small at first, but later blew up

-- Cognitect now maintains the langauge and related technologies
+- Why did clojure become successful?

 <!---

 So lets talk about clojure.
 How did it all begin?

-The answer is, of course.
-Rich Hickey.
+The answer is, of course: Rich Hickey.
 He'd had enough with writing concurrent programs in object oriented languages for 18 years.
 He had an idea for a better way to write programs which later became clojure, a clean, concurrent, hosted lisp.